Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • compact uses 11bm

-• attempt by sun was made to bring developer’s attention to not write programs that import sun.* packages
+• attempt by SUN was made to bring the developer’s attention to not write programs that import sun.* packages

-• internal classes were grouped in different modules
+• internal classes were grouped into different modules

 • java.scripting